DoubleDeez/MDFramework/README.md

 ## Logging
 TODO docs

-## Replication
-There are 2 methods of replication with this framework.
-RPCs (calling a function on a remote system) and field replication (copying the data of a variable from the server to clients).
-RPC functions are registered with the remote caller system automatically when the node is added to the scene.

-### Network Ownership
-Only the server can set who has network ownership of a node.
-By default, all nodes except for `MDPlayer` player instances will have the server as their network owner.
-For `MDPlayer` instances, the server automatically assigns the corresponding peer as the owner of their `MDPlayer` instance.
-Standalone clients and the server always have network ownership rights, even if a client is set as network owner.
-How network ownership affects replication is described in the [RPCs](#rpcs) section below.

-### RPCs
-RPC functions can only exist on Node objects.
-There are 3 types of RPC functions: Server, Client, and Broadcast commands.

-#### Server
-Server functions can only be called from the Server itself or from the network owner of the Node (the server by default).
-Server functions are a good way for a client to get data to the server, usually from the `MDPlayer` class, as each client is the network owner of an `MDPlayer` instance.
-To mark a function as a Server function, give it the attribute: `[MDRpc(RPCType.Server, RPCReliability.Reliable)]`.

-#### Client
-Client functions can only be called from the Server and are sent to the network owner of the RPCs object.
-For example, the server could notify the player that they died via a Client function on `MDPlayer`.
-To mark a function as a Client function, give it the attribute: `[MDRpc(RPCType.Client, RPCReliability.Reliable)]`.

-#### Broadcast
-Broadcast functions can only be called from the Server and are sent to every client and triggered on server and clients instances of the RPCs object.
-To mark a function as a Broadcast function, give it the attribute: `[MDRpc(RPCType.Broadcast, RPCReliability.Reliable)]`.

-### Field Replication
-Setting up replicating has a similar pattern to setting up console commands.
-Any field on a `Node` class marked with the `MDReplicated()` attribute can be replicated.
-The `Node` **must** have its name set before being added to the scene, and the name must be the same on the server and all clients as this is how `MDReplicator` determines where to send replicated data.
-Fields are always reliably replicated, although order isn't necessarily guaranteed since all fields are replicated as a post-process - they are not sent out as soon as you assign the variable.
-Replicated fields are automatically registered when a node is added to the tree.
-When a replicated node is registered on a client, it will request up-to-date data from the server.

-**Note:** Only the server can set the value of replicated values.
-Values set by the client will not be replicated.
-If you want the client to update a field, use a Server RPC.

-### Supported Types for replication
-The following types are able to be used for field replication and RPC parameters.
-* bool
-* byte
-* char
-* float
-* long
-* ulong
-* int
-* uint
-* short
-* ushort
-* string
-* enums (converted to int and back internally)
-* Nodes (must be on the tree as their path gets serialized not the whole node)
-  * Compares the address of replicated Node to determine if a change has occurred, so changing the name or path of the node will not update clients.
-Use [RPCs](#RPCs) for that.
-* Dictionary/List/Array of the above types // TODO
-* Structs containing any of the above types // TODO

 ## Profiler
 MDProfiler is a _very_ simple profiler.
 It will track the time it takes for a block of code to run and if enabled, log it.